alphagov/govuk-rfcs/rfc-182-flexible-pages.md

 ### Future considerations

+#### Choice of URLs

+Flexible pages will need options for setting their URLs.
+For the MVP this will be limited to `/government/history/<slug>`.

+Future work will allow for further URL options, but this will be balanced with permission levels for content authors.
+For example it may be that only those with higher permission would be able to create a top level URL e.g. `/coronavirus`.

 #### Tagging content to a page

 Flexible pages will eventually need a mechanism to allow content to appear on them, for example a list of related documents or news articles.
 There are two ways that content can be tagged to appear like this: